Richard Sherman (American football): 2011 season

 The Seattle Seahawks selected Sherman in the fifth round (154th overall) of the 2011 NFL draft.
-Sherman was the 25th cornerback drafted in 2011.
+He was the 25th cornerback drafted in 2011.
 While watching the draft with his family at home, Sherman was "livid" about players he perceived as inferior getting drafted before him.

 On July 22, 2011, the Seahawks signed Sherman to a four-year, $2.22 million contract that included a signing bonus of $182,424.

-Throughout training camp, Sherman competed to be a starting cornerback against Walter Thurmond, Kelly Jennings, Byron Maxwell, Brandon Browner, and Kennard Cox.
+Throughout training camp, he competed to be a starting cornerback against Walter Thurmond, Kelly Jennings, Byron Maxwell, Brandon Browner, and Kennard Cox.
 Head coach Pete Carroll named Sherman the fourth cornerback on the depth chart to begin the regular season, behind Marcus Trufant, Brandon Browner, and Walter Thurmond.

 Sherman made his professional regular season debut in the season-opening 33–17 loss at the San Francisco 49ers.
-In Week 4, Sherman made his first career solo tackle during a 13-yard punt return by wide receiver Eric Weems as the Seahawks narrowly lost 30–28 to the Atlanta Falcons.
+Three weeks later, Sherman made his first career solo tackle during a 13-yard punt return by wide receiver Eric Weems as the Seahawks narrowly lost 30–28 to the Atlanta Falcons.
 On October 30, 2011, Sherman earned his first career start after Marcus Trufant and Walter Thurmond were both placed on injured reserve for the remainder of the season.
 He finished the 34–12 loss to the Cincinnati Bengals with five combined tackles, a season-high three pass deflections, and made his first career interception.
 Sherman made his first career interception off a pass by quarterback Andy Dalton, that was originally intended for wide receiver A. J. Green, in the third quarter.
 In Week 12, Sherman collected a season-high seven combined tackles, a pass deflection, and intercepted a pass by Rex Grossman during a 23–17 loss to the Washington Redskins.
 On January 1, 2012, Sherman recorded a season-high six solo tackles, a pass deflection, and an interception in the 23–20 loss at the Arizona Cardinals in Week 17.
-Sherman intercepted a pass by Cardinals' quarterback John Skelton, that was initially intended for wide receiver Andre Roberts, and returned it for a 33-yard gain in the fourth quarter.
+Sherman intercepted a pass by Cardinals' quarterback John Skelton, that was initially intended for wide receiver Andre Roberts and returned it for a 33-yard gain in the fourth quarter.

-Sherman finished his rookie season with 55 combined tackles (47 solo), 14 pass deflections, four interceptions, and a forced fumble in 16 games and 10 starts.
+Sherman finished his rookie year with 55 combined tackles (47 solo), 14 pass deflections, four interceptions, and a forced fumble in 16 games and 10 starts.
 Sherman was selected to the 2011 PFW All-Rookie Team and led all rookies with 17 pass deflections and four interceptions.
 Pro Football Focus gave him an overall grade of 85.2, which ranked 16th among all qualifying cornerbacks in 2011.